br3ndonland/udacity-fsnd-sql-logs/README.md

 #### Set up database

 [Postgres](https://postgresapp.com/) should be installed as described above.
 [Postico](https://eggerapps.at/postico/) is a helpful GUI for PostgreSQL that can complement (but not replace) Postgres.
-Postico needs Postgres to connect to local databases.
+Postico needs a Postgres server to connect to local databases.

 ##### Unzip news data